staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 }
 ```

-With this declaration we define that a class wich uses the `SoftDeletingTrait` has to extend the `DatabaseModel` class.
+With this declaration we define that a class which uses the `SoftDeletingTrait` has to extend the `DatabaseModel` class.
 If not, PHPStan will report an error.
 See the full [example running in the PHPStan sandbox](https://phpstan.org/r/490b9ffe-a2f0-404f-a34d-05042e790da4)

 #### `@phpstan-require-extends` interface-example